 Graduates of the program will be equipped and prepared to exercise a vocation of theological scholarship, characterized by independent initiative, personal responsibility, collegial cooperation, ethical behavior consistent with academic integrity, and an appreciation of the limitations of one’s own work and discipline, of the complexity of knowledge, and of the potential contributions of other interpretations, methods and disciplines.

 This program allows students to concentrate their studies in one of four areas.
-Students will choose one of the following areas before beginning their courses:
+Students will choose one of the following areas at the time of initial registration or before completing 18 credit hours:

 This concentration is intended for those seeking an in depth and rigorous analysis of scripture from various perspectives along with biblical language training.
 Students choosing the Biblical Studies concentration are required to complete 6 credit-hours of either Biblical Hebrew or Biblical Greek as part of their coursework.